Dragon Warriors: Casket of Fays

 Casket of Fays is an A5 fanzine produced by the Dragon Warriors community and published by Red Ruin on DriveThruRPG.
 Casket of Fays features adventures, new magic items, non-player characters, new monsters and articles on the lore of Legend, all compatible with the Dragon Warriors RPG.
-There are currently seven issues of Casket of Fays available.
+As of August 2025, there are sixteen issues of Casket of Fays available, two of which are available as Print on Demand.

 Ambula in Fabulam

 Ambula in Fabulam has produced Cadaver Draconis, content that was originally produced for the Players Guide, and The Nomad Khanates, a guide to The Great Steppes.
 Both these provide additional content and background for Dragon Warriors and were crafted by the community.

 Game system

 Like a number of RPGs, Dragon Warriors uses a variety of contextual rule systems rather than a single encompassing game mechanic or dice system.
 However, there are two primary mechanics within the game.
 The first is the opposed score system, where an ability value of a character or creature is subtracted from the opposed ability value of another to generate a number that must be rolled below on either a d20 or 2d10.
 Examples are ATTACK vs. DEFENCE, MAGICAL ATTACK vs. MAGICAL DEFENCE, STEALTH vs. PERCEPTION, and SPEED vs. EVASION.
 The second main mechanic involves an attribute score being compared to a difficulty score determined by the GM.
 If the attribute is equal or above to the difficulty, then the character succeeds automatically, otherwise they must roll below their attribute score on d20.

 Dragon Warriors requires the use of the whole spectrum of polyhedral dice: d4, d6, d8, d10 (d100), d12, and d20.